 But I hope that if I can prepare you in advance, you may be able to manage your partner’s, your children’s and your own expectations way in advance of Christmas.

 Hopefully, this will also help you to become more aware of the pressures that other people around you can feel too.
 It all creates the potential for a meltdown!

 Here are just some of the pressure points on relationships at Christmas:

 - The pressure of time in terms of all the above expectations

-- Managing your finances may be even more difficult in December, and differences in attitudes towards spending will be even more apparent
+- Managing your finances may even be more difficult in December, and differences in attitudes towards spending will be even more apparent

 - The cost of Christmas parties – in terms of money, time and maybe even your relationship if your trust in each other has been damaged